Is this course for me?

 Can I start to work in a dental practice before or I have to wait until I start the course?

 You don't need to wait to start the course to work in a dental practice.
-You can start to work as soon as you enrolled on the course, then we will provide you with an enrolment letter which the employer will need before they employ you.
+You can start to work as soon as you attended the interview , then we will provide you with an enrolment letter which the employer will need before they employ you.
+We can also help you find a placement.

 To be able to finish the course, students must be working full or part-time as a trainee dental nurse.
 This is because there is an NEBDN requirement for a portfolio of practical experience, the Record of Experience (ROE) which can only be done if student works in a dental practice.